Georgette/on-anything/README.md

 This will output a textual coverage report.
 Including `--html` will also open an HTML coverage report in the default browser.

+## TODO

+Provide a way to unbind all listeners when no callback is provided for whax.off